Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

 modules like `scipy.fft`, `scipy.ndimage`, `scipy.special` etc. where one
 encounters compiled code, there is a need for an array library and a hardware specific implementation, and hence from SciPy we need to be able to access and use those.
-This is where uarray walks in.
-A more detailed explanation can be found in the [section](#protocol_differences) highlighting the differences between Array API and uarray.
+This is where uarray comes in.
+A more detailed explanation can be found in [the section below](#protocol_differences) highlighting the differences between the Array API and uarray.

 ## uarray